 Leases where the Group does not transfer all the risks and benefits of ownership of the assets are classified as operating leases.
 Initial direct costs incurred in negotiating operating leases are added to the carrying amount of the leased asset and are recognized over the lease term on the same basis as the rental income.
 Rental income are recognized in the consolidated statement of income.
+Rental income arising are accounted for on a straight-line basis over the lease term.
 Rental income for the years ended May 31, 2023 and 2022, and for the two-month period ended May 31, 2021 is presented as a separate line item in the consolidated statement of income.
 Contingent rentals are recognized as revenue in the period in which they are earned.